-For initial syntactic processing, we use GATE, the General Architecture for Text Engineering [11], which is a framework for plugging in a sequence of "processing resources" (PRs).
-The most significant PRs we use, mostly from the ANNIE (a Nearly-New Information Extraction System) suite [12], are: the ANNIE Gazetteer, for lexicon-based named-entity recognition; the ANNIE NE Transducer, for rule-based namedentity recognition; the ANNIE Orthomatcher, ANNIE Nominal Coreferencer, and ANNIE Pronominal Coreferencer, for coreference resolution; the GATE Morphological Analyser for finding the root forms of inflected nouns and verbs; the Stanford Dependency Parser, for part-of-speech tagging and parsing; and the GATE Co-reference Editor, for manual corrections of and additions to the results of the three automatic coreference resolution PRs.
-We added to the lexicons, added some rules to the rule-based PRs, and fixed some program bugs.
-We did not modify the parser nor the morphological analyser.
+For initial text processing, we use GATE, the General Architecture for Text Engineering [2], which is a framework for plugging in a sequence of "processing resources" (PRs).
+The most significant PRs we use, mostly from the AN-NIE (a Nearly-New Information Extraction System) suite [1], are: the ANNIE Gazetteer, for lexicon-based named-entity recognition; the ANNIE NE Transducer, for rule-based named-entity recognition; the ANNIE NE Transducer, for rule-based named-entity recognition; the ANNIE Orthomatcher, ANNIE Nominal Coreferencer, and ANNIE Pronominal Coreferencer, for coreference resolution; the GATE rule-based Morphological Analyser for finding the root forms of inflected nouns and verbs; the Stanford Dependency Parser, for part-of-speech tagging and parsing; and the GATE Co-reference Editor, for manual corrections of and additions to the results of the three automatic coreference resolution PRs.
+We added to the lexicons, added some rules to the rule-based PRs, added a supplementary part-ofspeech tagger, and fixed some program bugs.
+We did not modify the parser.
 We can have a person use the Co-reference Editor as part of processing messages, or can process messages completely automatically without using the Co-reference Editor.

-The results of GATE processing, with or without the Coreference Editor, is a set of "annotations", each consisting of an ID, a start and end position within the message's text string, a Type, and a set of attribute-value pairs.
+The results of GATE processing, with or without the Co-reference Editor, is a set of "annotations", each consisting of an ID, a start and end position within the message's text string, a Type, and a set of attribute-value pairs.
 Each PR contributes its own set of annotations, with its own IDs, and its own set of attributes and possible values.
 Only the start and end positions indicate when an annotation of one PR annotates the same text string as an annotation of another PR.